cyberguard360/ngit-sangraha360.org/sg360_app/README.md

 # SG360 - Android App

 SG360 is Malware Detection Android Application.
-Unlike other services, wallabag is free and open source.
+Unlike other services, SG360 is free and open source.
 SG360 for Android is a companion app for [sangraha360](https://sangraha360.org).
 You need a SG360 account first, which you are going to use in this app.

 ## About